deliciousinsights/dev-automation/README.md

 # Dev automation and quality using Git hooks and Husky

-You can whether clone that template or follow the steps described below to get Husky/Git hooks assist your daily job with **commit analysis (content analysis and formatting, message linting)** and **branch naming restriction** (prevent bad branch name to be pushed/created on remote repository).
+You can whether clone that template or follow the steps described below to get Husky/Git hooks assist your daily job with **commit analysis (content analysis and formatting, message linting)** and **branch naming convention** (prevent bad branch name to be pushed/created on remote repository).

 ## What tools?

 ### pre-commit

-- [Precise commit](https://github.com/nrwl/precise-commits): run your linter on staged content (ie what's ready for commit), automatically format and (re)stage what's updated (uses [Prettier](https://prettier.io/)).
+- [Lint-staged](https://github.com/okonet/lint-staged): run your linter on staged content (ie what's ready for commit), automatically format and (re)stage what's updated (configured with [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/)).
 - [Git precommit checks](https://mbrehin.github.io/git-precommit-checks/): run your own rules to detect common mistakes (text described with patterns) and stop (or warn) commit.

 ### commit-msg